 Pattern or design used: My own design

-Posted on Nov 5th, 2012 in garment construction, tips & tricks, fabric, fitting, reader's closet, sewing machine, jackets, edge, iron, collar, Snake
+Posted on in garment construction, fabric, tips & tricks, fitting, reader's closet, sewing machine, edge, jackets, iron, collar, Snake